Back to all posts

 It’s important to understand that these fixes are not created equal in terms of longevity.
 Pipe repair tape is generally considered a temporary solution.
 It’s great for stopping a leak in a pinch, especially in an awkward spot, but you should plan on a more permanent repair soon after.
 Epoxy putty, on the other hand, can be a more durable, semi-permanent fix.
 When applied correctly to a small pinhole or crack, it hardens into a tough, waterproof material that can last for a considerable time.
 However, neither of these methods replaces the security of a professional repair, especially for larger cracks or failing joints.
 If you’re facing a significant leak, these patches can hold things together until you can get emergency plumbing help.

-How to Apply Epoxy and Tape
+The Right Way to Apply Epoxy and Repair Tape

 The key to a successful patch is proper application.
 For epoxy putty, you’ll start by cutting off the amount you need.
 Knead it with your fingers until it becomes a uniform color; this activates the hardening agent.
 Once it’s mixed, press the putty firmly over the clean, dry leak, making sure to mold it around the pipe to create a complete seal.
 For pipe repair tape, the technique is all about tension.
 Start wrapping a few inches to the side of the leak and stretch the tape tightly as you go.
 Overlap each layer by about half to build up a strong, pressurized seal over the damaged area.
 For both methods, a clean and completely dry pipe surface is non-negotiable for good adhesion.